giovannabbottino/notebook/_docs/test/index.md

 Basically, White Box is testing the internal coding and infrastructure of a software solution.
 It mainly focuses on strengthening safeguard, the flow of inputs and outputs through the application, and improving design and usability. [[3]](#ref3).

-All customer information about the network, servers, database and systems that are included in the penetration test scope, and other access information thereto, are provided so that extensive and more comprehensive tests can be performed.
+All customer information about the network, servers, database and systems that are included in the test scope so more comprehensive tests can be performed.

 ## Black Box
 {: #blackbox}